 … Maggie isn’t showing yet at all.
 This will undoubtedly make it easier for her (and for actress Lauren Cohan) to kick ass in battle without having to pee every 15 minutes, but I’m a little bummed we’ll never get to see a super preggo Maggie chop Negan’s balls off with a rusty hatchet.
 (What?
 A girl can dream.)

-Also, if and when Maggie’s baby does finally arrive, she might have to hire a new preacher to baptize them in the name of her Lord and Savior.
+Also, if and when Maggie’s baby does finally arrive, she might have to hire a new preacher to baptise them in the name of her Lord and Saviour.
 Because while none of our heroes died in “Mercy,” the episode ended with Father Gabriel in a seemingly unsurvivable (for a disposable character like him, anyway) position.
 Thanks to a combination of bad luck and good faith, Gabriel found himself stuck inside a trailer with Negan (and Lucille), which was somehow only the second crappiest part of his situation — there was a horde of walkers rapidly encroaching, too.

 “When I first met him, Jesus said that my world was going to get a whole lot bigger.
 We found that world, we found each other, and that bigger world is ours by right,” Rick began; motivating his troops for battle.